bitrise-io/devcenter/_articles/en/reviews/use-bitrise-yml-from-repository-draft.md

 The example here is really simple to setup, should work in most cases (unless you need a VPN for cloning the repository for example), but **it also requires you to maintain the Trigger Map on** [**bitrise.io**](https://www.bitrise.io) instead of in the repository, as that is the recommended solution.

-Step by step:

-1. Create an app on [bitrise.io](https://www.bitrise.io), or if you already have it registered open it.
-2. Go to the `Workflow` tab to open the Workflow Editor.
-3. In the Workflow Editor switch to `bitrise.yml` mode
-4. In the `bitrise.yml` mode:
-   * If you already have a configuration which you want to use, download the `bitrise.yml` first, and save it into the _root_ of your repository. _There's a button to quickly download the current_ `_bitrise.yml_`_._
-   * Once you're ready to replace your configuration on bitrise.io, copy the [bitrise.yml content for bitrise.io](#bitriseyml-content-for-bitriseio) from below and paste it into the editor on [bitrise.io](https://www.bitrise.io) (in `bitrise.yml` mode of the editor)
-5. Save the changes.
+1.

 {% include message_box.html type="note" title="After downloading the original bitrise.yml from bitrise.io" content=" The original `bitrise.yml` you downloaded from [bitrise.io](https://www.bitrise.io) most likely includes the steps to retrieve your repository.
-These steps will be redundant, as you will define how the repository should be accessed in the "wrapper" config on [bitrise.io](https://www.bitrise.io), so go ahead and remove the `activate-ssh-key` and `git-clone` steps from it before you would commit it into your repository. "%}
+These steps will be redundant, as you will define how the repository should be accessed in the wrapper config on [bitrise.io](https://www.bitrise.io), so go ahead and remove the `activate-ssh-key` and `git-clone` steps from it before you would commit it into your repository. "%}

 ### bitrise.yml content for bitrise.io